When tax season arrives, one of the most common questions is: How much should I pay my tax preparer?

 Hourly Fees

-Factors That Affect the Cost of Tax Preparation
+4 Factors That Affect CPA Tax Preparation Costs

-The cost of tax preparation can vary significantly depending on a number of factors.
+Business tax preparation fees can vary significantly depending on a number of factors.
 Understanding what influences the fees can help you anticipate what to expect and ensure that you are charged fairly for the services you need.

 Complexity of the Return